appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Send-Filepicker-Data-with-API-Requests.md

 Follow these steps to configure the API in the Appsmith app:

-1. In the API configuration, specify the request method *(Generally POST or PUT)* and provide your API URL, including any necessary path or query parameters.
+1. In the API configuration, specify the request method (POST or PUT) and provide your API URL, including any necessary path.

-2. In the request **Body**, select the method and format that align with the API's requirements.
+2. In the **Body** tab, select the encoding method that aligns with the API's requirements.

 <dd>

-When uploading files using an API, the choice of data format or encoding method depends on the requirements of the API, the programming language or framework you're using, and the specific use case.

-You can select any of the following methods based on your use case:
+You can select any of the following methods: